Orbost: Transport

 The Orbost viaduct, or also known as the Snowy Rail Bridge, once carried freight trains across the alluvial flats, stopping across the river from the centre of Orbost.
 The 770 metre Viaduct is an iconic structure visible from the Princes Highway and a short walk from Burn Road.
 The Save The Snowy Rail Bridge Community Group is actively promoting its restoration for use as a cycling and walkway as part of the East Gippsland Rail Trail.

 Orbost straddles the Princes Highway.
 A 567 metre bridge over the Orbost floodplain opened in November 1976.
 The town was connected to Melbourne when the Gippsland railway line opened to Orbost station in 1916 principally carrying timber and farming produce.
 In the early days of the railway's operation dedicated passenger trains ran but these ceased by the 1930s.
 The line closed in 1987 when the line was cut back to Bairnsdale.
 The track infrastructure was dismantled in 1993/94.
 The line traversed a mixture of farmland, hills and heavily forested country.
 It included numerous bridges, including the Stoney Creek Trestle Bridge, the largest of its kind in Victoria.
 Public transport services are provided to the town by V/Line with road coach services from Batemans Bay, Marlo and Canberra to Bairnsdale that connect with train services to Melbourne.

 Orbost has a regional airport, Orbost Airport YORB (RBS).

 Climate

-Orbost has an oceanic climate with warm summers and mild winters.
+Orbost has an oceanic climate with mild to warm summers and cool winters.
 June is the wettest month and January is the driest.
 The town features 73 clear days annually, much more than Melbourne's 48 days.
 Due to the foehn effect, winters are a few degrees warmer than Melbourne's, despite them being on the same latitude.